Hexagon/gotris/README.md

 # Development setup

-Make sure you have a running local instance of Redis, and that Go is installed
+Make sure you have a running local instance of MongoDB, and that Go is installed

 ```bash
 cd <your workspace path>